 Did you manage to produce the film entirely on your own?
 Was there any external organization involved?

 The Very Last Day is entirely self-financed.
 90% of the budget comes from selling the apartment I had in Paris.
 It took me 15 years to pay for it and about 15 weeks to spend it all.
 The remaining 10% were raised on the indie cinema crowdfunding platform Seed&Spark.

 Can you tell us a bit more about the casting process?
-How your work the cast looked like?
+How did your work with the cast look like?
 Even though this is an indie production, the actors and actresses clearly gave their best in front of the camera.